The Aviva Community Fund supports causes that make a real difference.

 Anyone can submit or vote for a project online.
 Projects that get enough votes make it to the final judging panel.
 In 2016, in the UK alone, we:

-The Aviva Community Fund is up and running now in Canada, France, Hong Kong, Italy, Poland, the UK, and Vietnam.
+The Aviva Community Fund is up and running now in Canada, France, Hong Kong, Italy, Poland, the UK, Vietnam, China and Ireland.

 - got nearly 4000 submissions

 “We’re so excited that you would choose us because you’re giving our programme vitality.”
 Aviva Community Fund winners.

 It’s not just about prize funds

 Each year, we review our submission categories to make sure they cover the issues our customers care about most, like the environment or health and wellbeing.